Crash Course World History The Cold War

 5. Consider the Cultural Impact: The Cold War had a profound impact on culture and society.
 Explore how the Cold War influenced art, literature, film, music, and popular culture.
 Consider how fear of communism and nuclear war shaped public opinion and social attitudes.

-6. Use Primary Sources: Delve into primary sources, such as government documents, personal letters, and speeches from key figures.
+6. Use Primary Sources: look at primary sources, such as government documents, personal letters, and speeches from key figures.
 Reading these materials firsthand will provide a more direct and authentic understanding of the Cold War.
 Many primary sources are available online through university archives and government websites.

 FAQ About the Cold War